amcaaron/mercedez-benz-ml-pipeline/README.md

 ## PCA vs No PCA Experiment

-A key experiment in this project was testing whether PCA dimensionality reduction improved model performance.
+A key experiment in this project was testing whether PCA dimensionality reduction improved performance.

 Two pipelines were compared: